Vaccine Info

 Robert Carlson, MD

-Hecolin® has been developed and is manufactured by Xiamen Innovax Biotech Co., Ltd. in Xiamen, China.
+Hecolin® was developed and manufactured by Xiamen Innovax Biotech Co., Ltd. in Xiamen, China.

 Hecolin Hepatitis E Vaccine Indication